temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 The microservice for this exercise logs each successful translation, and if you look at its terminal window, you will see that the service only translated Hello (the first Activity) once, even though the Worker was killed after this translation took place.
 In other words, Temporal did not re-execute the completed Activity when it restored the state of the Workflow Execution.

 ### This is the end of the exercise.

-## (Optional) Integrate a Third-Party Logging Package
-If you have time and would like an additional challenge, use the code in the [zapadapter](https://github.com/temporalio/samples-go/tree/main/zapadapter) subdirectory of the Temporal `go-samples` repository to integrate the Zap logging package into the code for this exercise.

-Please note that, since this is an optional part of the exercise, the `solution` directory does not include this integration.